 What I’m getting at here – and you’ll be happy to know I am getting at something – is that, when it comes to onion soup, the general rule that Julia Child and Michael Ruhlman are more trustworthy authorities than, say, me, does not hold.
 When it comes to onion soup, I’m your man.

 It’s actually not that much of a stretch, given that, with one exception, my recipe is just an adaptation of Julia Child’s, with more onions and a few minor tweaks.
-The exception is in the first step, and it’s a doozy.
-To make the best onion soup ever, anywhere, the kind of onion soup that leaves potato leek and split pea and she-crab in the dust, you must first buy a piglet.
-Then you must raise it to adulthood, slaughter it, and make stock from the bones.
-It is that stock that makes onion soup so, so … so very uneconomical.
+It is very oniony and very uneconomical, and it leaves potato leek and split pea and she-crab in the dust.
 Take that, la vrai bouchon!

 Onion Soup for the Ages